Informative Note

 Measures to stimulate the rental market

-It is proposed that landlords benefit from a reduction in the autonomous Personal Income Tax (IRS) rate, from 25% to 10%.
+It is proposed that landlords benefit from a reduction in the autonomous Personal Income Tax (PIT) rate, from 25% to 10%.
 This would apply to rental contracts with monthly rents of up to €2,300, which are classified as ‘affordable rents’.

 For tenants, the income tax deduction for rental costs would increase from €500 to €900 in 2026 and to €1,000 in 2027.
 Despite this increase, the deduction will continue to be calculated at 15% of the annual costs incurred.